p-arrow/ctf/DefendTheWeb/24Bit and higher.md

 </form>
 ```

-- Then the website looks like this and we can proceed by using the given password
+- Then the website looks like below and we can proceed by using the given password

 - ![grafik](https://user-images.githubusercontent.com/84674087/134059264-7f5cf3e2-e5dd-410c-a85b-a2aa43bcab05.png)